MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/criticality.md

 Understanding, identifying and designating business criticality is the first major step.
 The next management consideration topic is to ensure your operational compliance requirements, especially security compliances, are aligned.
 Performing the same methodologies for business criticality to your security compliance considerations will:

 - Reveal the complexities of your business systems and their compliance requirements, such as sovereignty, industry, or privacy.
-- Map any inter-dependencies with your development, operation and security teams, ensuring key "point of contacts" / "subject matter experts" ("SMEs") are identified and well known across your organization
+- Map any interdependencies with your development, operations, and security teams, ensuring that key point of contacts and subject matter experts are identified and well known across your organization.
-- Ensure your compliance adheres to any compliance audit and reporting requirements
+- Ensure that your compliance adheres to any compliance audit and reporting requirements.

-Apply the [operational compliance](./operational-compliance.md) content to ensure your business requirements, criticality and compliance requirements are aligned.
+Apply the [operational compliance](./operational-compliance.md) content to ensure that your business requirements, criticality, and compliance requirements are aligned.

 Next, review and use the [overview of the Azure Security Benchmark](/security/benchmark/azure/overview) content to ensure the various control domains are identified and mapped to your operational-compliance.